- Itemized Deductions

 You may have a medical or dental insurance policy that also covers an individual who isn't your dependent (for example, a nondependent child under age 27).
 You can't deduct any premiums attributable to this individual, unless he or she is a person described under Whose medical and dental expenses can you include, earlier.
 However, if you had family coverage when you added this individual to your policy and your premiums didn't increase, you can enter on line 1 the full amount of your medical and dental insurance premiums.
 See Pub.
 502 for more information.

 If your insurance company paid the provider directly for part of your expenses, and you paid only the amount that remained, include on line 1 only the amount you paid.
-If you received a reimbursement in 2016 for medical or dental expenses you paid in 2016, reduce your 2016 expenses by this amount.
-If you received a reimbursement in 2016 for prior year medical or dental expenses, don't reduce your 2016 expenses by this amount.
-But if you deducted the expenses in the earlier year and the deduction reduced your tax, you must include the reimbursement in income on Form 1040, line 21.
+If you received a reimbursement in 2017 for medical or dental expenses you paid in 2017, reduce your 2017 expenses by this amount.
+If you received a reimbursement in 2017 for prior year medical or dental expenses, don't reduce your 2017 expenses by this amount.
+However, if you deducted the expenses in the earlier year and the deduction reduced your tax, you must include the reimbursement in income on Form 1040, line 21.
 See Pub.
 502 for details on how to figure the amount to include.

 Federal income and most excise taxes.